banyanlogic/website/insights.md

 ### Description
 The * Absolute, Relative and Transactional (A.R.T.) friction factors can make or break Security.
 Consider these cause and effect relationships:
 * Absolute Friction occurs and snowballs when the Stakeholders are not heard or understood or when the Security Group is not heard or understood.
 Effect is irrelevancy of the Security Group.
-* Relative Friction occurs and snowballs when there is Process disconnect
+* Relative Friction occurs and snowballs when there is a Process disconnect.
+Effect is inefficiency.
 * Tactile Friction occurs and snowballs when Stakeholder's technology is not understood sufficiently and deeply by Security, or when security technology is not communicated sufficiently to Stakeholders

 ### Evaluation tool